-Second, the university syllabi should contain regular well-designed dilemma-discussions (Lind, 2008a).
-This has shown to be highly effective in stimulating not only moral judgment competence but also an atmosphere of discourse and learning, mutual respect, and better subject learning.
+Second, the university syllabi should contain regular well-designed KMDD sessions (Lind, 2008a; Hemmerling 2014).
+This method has shown to be highly effective in fostering moral competence and also an atmosphere of discourse and learning, mutual respect, and better subject learning in seminars and lectures.
+There are first implementations of the KMDD in education in various schools and universities, e.g., the School of Medicine of the Tecnológico de Monterrey, Mexico.